laurentsimon/attestation/spec/predicates/deployment.md

 ...
 ```

 Unset scopes (either a scope type with an empty value or a non-present scope) are interpreted as "any value" and are ignored.
-If a scope type is unknown or not supported by the verifier, verification must fail.

 #### Custom scopes

 Anyone can define their own scope.
 To avoid scope name collisions, the scope name must follow a "URI" convention, such as:

 ```shell